Sarah-Hesham-2022/Unity-Protein-Visualization/README.md

 -Visualizing proteins in 3D structure and formatting data output in unity console.

+-The idea is to implement problem solving techniques on the PDB file to get the best analysis .

--With detection and differentiation of helices and beta sheets of the protein using 2 different colors
+-With detection and differentiation of helices and beta sheets of the protein using 2 different colors (red and blue ) .

 -Also rotation algorithms are used (around x-axis, y-axis, z-axis and an arbitrary lines).